NiviShukla/LeetCode/README.md

 7. Commit and push your changes to your forked repository.
 8. Submit a pull request to the original repository, explaining the purpose and details of your contribution.

-## License
-The content of this repository is licensed under the [MIT License](LICENSE).
-By contributing to this repository, you agree to license your contribution under the same license.